-- 2.73 There should be clear guidance on the behaviours expected of all colleagues and a mechanism for colleagues to raise concerns about poor behaviour of colleagues. - 2.74 Departments should have a clear policy for responding to challenging or negative behaviours.
-This may include a step wise remediation and intervention approach depending on the frequency and severity of the negative behaviour. - 2.75 Departments should encourage conversations about negative behaviours and the delivery of effective feedback to colleagues. - 2.76 Training should be provided to identify negative behaviours and assess the impact this has on patient care and other colleagues, and to identify ways of managing colleagues whose behaviour gives cause for concern. - 2.77 Departments should review factors which may contribute to certain behaviours and should promote factors which encourage positive behaviours and address factors that may result in negative behaviours. - 2.78 If it occurs, review of negative behaviour should be undertaken promptly and by a neutral colleague following local workforce policies. - 2.79 Corrective action should be fair, proportionate, prompt and should involve remediation.
+- 2.74 There should be clear guidance on the behaviours expected of all colleagues and a mechanism for colleagues to raise concerns about poor behaviour of colleagues. - 2.75 Departments should have a clear policy for responding to challenging or negative behaviours, including sexual misconduct in accordance with the organisation's Sexual Violence/Sexual Safety Policy.
+This may include a step wise remediation and intervention approach depending on the frequency and severity of the negative behaviour. - 2.76 Departments should encourage conversations about negative behaviours and the delivery of effective feedback to colleagues. - 2.77 Training should be provided to identify negative behaviours and assess the impact this has on patient care and other colleagues, and to identify ways of managing colleagues whose behaviour gives cause for concern.
+This should include active bystander, unconscious bias and awareness-raising training for all members of the healthcare team, with specific reference to dealing with incidents of sexual misconduct. - 2.78 Departments should review factors which may contribute to certain behaviours and should promote factors which encourage positive behaviours and address factors that may result in negative behaviours. - 2.79 If it occurs, review of negative behaviour should be undertaken promptly and by a neutral colleague following local workforce policies. - 2.80 Corrective action should be fair, proportionate, prompt and should involve remediation.
 Action should exhibit compassion and should acknowledge individual, personal circumstances.
 Continuing support may be helpful, for example mentorship.